Advanced Strategies for Collecting Signup Bonuses

 - American Express.
 When you login from this page, you can see all your currently available referral offers.
 You'll need to click the arrows to navigate between each offer.

 - Chase.
-Chase tends to offer referral bonuses for all their cards, but your friend will need to get the exact same card (although if you have a Southwest airline card, you can refer your friend to a different version).
+Chase tends to offer referral bonuses for their cards, but your friend will typically need to get a card in the same family.
 Chase can take a week to send an email to the person you referred, so use the link they provide yourself.
 If the main link doesn't work, try creditcards.chase.com/refer-a-friend.
 Referrals can also be generated for most cards through the Chase Mobile app.

 - Citibank.
 Citibank has recently been more forthcoming with referral bonuses on a limited set of cards, which may include useful options like Double Cash, ThankYou Premier, and American Airlines Platinum Select.
 You'll see offers when you log in to your account.